Skip to main content

 *All applicants to the MFA in Screen Acting Program are eligible for a full waiver of the $60 application fee!
 Contact us directly at [email protected] to get a waiver code.

-- 2 Letters of Recommendation: Ideally, the letters should be from someone who can speak to your work as an actor, performer and/or creative.
+2. Two Letters of Recommendation: Ideally, your letters should be from someone who can speak to your work as an actor, performer and/or creative.
 Submission of the reference form alone will not satisfy this requirement.

-- Statement of Motivation: The Statement of Motivation is a one-page or less document that outlines your personal and professional interests and goals and how you hope the MFA in Screen Acting program will serve these.
-Please feel free to include other relevant information.
+3. Statement of Motivation/Purpose: This is a one-page or less document that outlines your personal and professional interests and goals and how you hope the MFA in Screen Acting program will serve these.
+Feel free to include other relevant information.

-- Official Transcript(s) from any institution(s) from which you earned credit towards your undergraduate degree.
+4. Official Transcript(s): You must include transcripts from all institution(s) from which you earned credit towards your undergraduate degree.

 Contact us directly at [email protected] to waive the $60 application fee.

-Audition Details & Requirements*- Video audition: the applicant should submit 2 contrasting monologues no longer than 60 seconds each.
+AUDITION DETAILS & REQUIREMENTS*1.
+Video audition submission: Applicants should submit two contrasting monologues no longer than 60 seconds each.
+Please include a “slate” with your name and the title and/or writer of each piece.
 At least one of the pieces should use contemporary text.
-Please include a “slate” with your name and the title and/or writer of each piece.

-*If participating in an outside audition event attended by the Program Director (SETC LiNK, URTA Satellite Auditions), your audition and callback at that event will qualify as your audition submission.
+For applicants who participate in an outside audition event attended by the Program Director (URTA, SETC LiNK, or SETC Graduate Auditions), your audition at the event will qualify as your audition submission.
 You do not need to submit a separate video audition via Acceptd.

 Offers for OCU’s MFA in Screen Acting program are made on a first-come, first-served basis.